ember-learn/cli-guides/guides/writing-addons/index.md

 #### `package.json`

-If we want other people to be able to use our addon, we need to specify a name, license, version, the repository url, and description.
+If we want other people to be able to use our addon, we need to specify a name, license, version, the repository URL, and description.
 For an addon to show up on [Ember Observer](https://emberobserver.com), it must have `keywords: ["ember-addon"]` and a repository URL.

 #### `config/ember-try.js`